When you’re looking to release music, finding the right

 1. Who do you click with?

-2. Who is available to you?
+2. Who is AVAILABLE to you?

-3. Who compliments your skill set?
+3. Who complements your skill set?